-- Always drive cautiously in parking lots, as pedestrian traffic tends to be high.
-Also, back out of spots slowly and understand who has the right of way.
+- Drive cautiously in parking lots, as pedestrian traffic tends to be high.

 - Even if you are using only cash, be sure to carry your wallet with you at all times rather than leaving it in your vehicle.

-- Before exiting the car, ensure that all the windows are rolled up completely and every door is locked.
+- Ensure that all the windows are rolled up completely and every door is locked.
 Many break-ins occur when motorists fail to do this.

 - If you’re buying many items and want to store them in your vehicle, hide them so they’re away from easy view.
 The trunk is the ideal place.